Right Arrow

 Video AI for retail security changes this dynamic entirely.
-Instead of simply storing footage for post-incident review, modern systems use computer vision to turn every frame into actionable data.
-The result is a single platform that helps retailers optimize layouts, reduce shrinkage, allocate labor more efficiently, and deliver a better customer experience—all while leveraging the cameras they already own.
+Modern systems use computer vision to turn every frame into actionable data, transforming hardware already mounted on the ceiling into a proactive operational intelligence platform.
+The result is a single ecosystem that helps retailers optimize layouts, allocate labor more efficiently, and deliver a better customer experience.
 By treating video as a dataset rather than a documentary tool, retailers can transform their security infrastructure from a cost center into a driver of operational efficiency.

 What are video analytics for retail stores?